luckypoem/moesocks/README.md

 Credits
 =======

-* [ss] greatly inspired MoeSocks.
+* [shadowsocks] greatly inspired MoeSocks.
-* [ss-haskell] another implementation of ss in Haskell, also greatly inspired MoeSocks.
-Much of the understanding of the internal of ss was gained by reading ss-haskell.
+* [shadowsocks-haskell] another implementation of ss in Haskell, also greatly inspired MoeSocks.
+Much of the understanding of the internal of ss was gained by reading shadowsocks-haskell.

 License
 =======